scala/scala/03-lexical-syntax.md

 to Scala mode, and literal characters ‘c’ refer to the ASCII fragment
 \\u0000-\\u007F

-In Scala mode, \textit{Unicode escapes} are replaced by the corresponding Unicode character with the given hexadecimal code.
+In Scala mode, _Unicode escapes_ are replaced by the corresponding Unicode character with the given hexadecimal code.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.grammar}